AdrianaCaetano/Data_Project_Club/1_Manufacturing/README.md

 ![Pressure bar 1 vs Pressure bar 2](images/pressure1_VS_pressure2.png)
 ![Vibration vs Pressure 3](images/vibration_VS_pressure3.png)

-**To conclude, besides monitoring the sensors Pressure bar 1,2,3, Motor power, and vibration, we should also monitor Cooling power to maintain an efficient system digging oil.**
+**To conclude, to maintain an efficient system it is crucial to monitor the sensors Pressure bar 1,2,3, Motor power, and vibration.**

 ### Dashboard